 Also, according to the U.S. Environmental Protection Agency, getting rid of paper can save as much as $80 per employee.

 Bonus: Better Environmental Impact

 So what more do you need to try out a paperless workflow?
-Give KiSSFLOW a shot with a free trial and see what you can do!
+Take a free trial of Kissflow Workflow and see what you can do!